josiahbl/K-Street-Bike-Lane-Project-Analysis/README.md

 <p>

 </p>
 The study corridor saw a substantial increase in bike trips and share (+350%).
-The increase in biking ppears to have spilled over into the study area (+43%). <p>
+The increase in biking appears to have spilled over into the study area (+43%). <p>
 <p>

 </p>